Skin Cancer diagnosis & treatment

 This practice has the latest MoleMax scanner that uses a high resolution dermatoscope (with digital photography) to see a number of early warning signs to help diagnose malignant skin lesions.
 Dermatoscopy is a non-invasive technique producing high quality pictures of structures below the skin surface and invisible to the eye.
 The MoleMax machine allows the doctor to look into the structure of the skin using a very high magnification with special light frequencies.
 This technology allows us to detect early diagnosis and treatment of skin cancer.

-At DermaMed Skin Clinics, we offer full body skin cancer checks for $100 (Medicare rebate of $37.05 applicable).
+At DermaMed Skin Clinics, we offer full body skin cancer checks for only $70 out of pocket (after medicare rebate).

 Skin Cancer Excisions